 5. UPEACE and its Single-Use Plastic Ban

 In June 2018, UPEACE publicly pledged to ban the use of single-use plastic on campus.
 This process has included the elimination of plastic bags, bottled water, plastic food containers and straws.
 Our cafeteria supplier has stopped selling water bottled and is using avocado straws and polylactic acid containers when selling food to go.
 For more information on our commitment to banning single-use plastic, click here.

 UPEACE currently has a waste-management protocol in place, in accordance with Costa Rican Law 8839.
 This includes several recycling stations around campus, a recycling collection centre on campus and a commitment to prioritizing providers and suppliers committed to environmental sustainability and low-waste practices.

-7. UPEACE and the Green Office Movement
+7. The UPEACE Green Office

 8. UPEACE and the Community of El Rodeo

 University for Peace students together with the Earth Charter Volunteers and Mora Limpia y Sostenible have made a commitment to implement workshops and activities related to sustainability for the children at the school of El Rodeo located just 400m from the University for Peace.
 The objectives of these activities are to foster a strong relationship with the local community and to sensitize the children (5-12 years old) on the importance of reducing their ecological footprint and to become the eco-role models to their peers and parents.
 In October 2018, two recycling stations and a compost tumbler were donated to the school by Mora Limpia y Sostenible, a student led sustainable initiative founded by University for Peace Alum, Mario Guel.
 Recent workshops and activities carried out have covered topics such as the Earth Charter, Sustainability, Leadership, Recylcing, How to Compost, and a holiday toy drive.
 For more information contact: Youthcoordinator@earthcharter.org.